Description

 Applying this definition to our asset in some examples:

-• The downside volatility over 5 years of Celgene is 21.6%, which is larger, thus worse compared to the benchmark SPY (15%) in the same period.
+• The Sharpe Ratio over 5 years of Celgene is -0.08, which is lower, thus worse compared to the benchmark SPY (0.58) in the same period.

 Using this definition on our asset we see for example:

-• The ratio of annual return and downside deviation over 5 years of Celgene is -0.12, which is smaller, thus worse compared to the benchmark SPY (0.72) in the same period.
+• The downside risk / excess return profile over 5 years of Celgene is -0.12, which is lower, thus worse compared to the benchmark SPY (0.8) in the same period.

-• Compared with SPY (0.47) in the period of the last 3 years, the ratio of annual return and downside deviation of -0.29 is lower, thus worse.
+• During the last 3 years, the ratio of annual return and downside deviation is -0.29, which is lower, thus worse than the value of 0.88 from the benchmark.

 Ulcer: